-4 System development process, based on Agile
+Fig. 4.
+System development process, based on Agile

 The whole implementation process is divided into 6 parts.
 Some of the specific requirements are explained in this section, such as Framework design and UML design.
-The key algorithms and methods created for this project are discussed in detail in Chapter 5.
+The key algorithms and methods specifically created for this project are discussed in detail in Chapter 5.
 Finally, testing and verification are presented in Chapter 6.

 4.2.1 System Deployment Structure Design

-The deployment of the whole search engine system follows the common web deployment mode as illustrated in 5.
+The deployment of the whole search engine system follows the common web deployment mode as illustrated in Fig. 5.